asibahi/asibahi.github.io/content/thoughts/2023-04-12-Practical Arabic Justification/index.md

 ## Priority list

 Before setting up rules for justification, the typesetter first and foremost should ask the user which method to use!
-The user know the font they're using and they know which method they prefer.
+The user know the font they are using and they know which method they prefer.
 If they want to justify their text by flexing spaces (aka Knuth-Plass), let them.
 If they want to use the *weight* axis instead of the *width* axis, sure.
 If they want to specify specfic OpenType features to use for justification (like using a number of Stylistic sets or Swashes), then that's what they want.

 It is perhaps the best way to go on about this, honestly.
 Unless they ask for Kashidas, then you crash the software.